dsanson/dsanson.github.com/site.markdown

 -   [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net/),

-which is an inexpensive pay-as-you-go bare-bones web host.
-I've been happy with it so far.
+an inexpensive pay-as-you-go bare-bones web host.
+I've been happy with them so far.

 The site is also available on [Github](http://github.com/).
 You can browse the [source](http://github.com/dsanson/dsanson.github.com) used by Jekyll to generate the site (and fork it if you like!).
 Github also automatically generates a [mirror](http://dsanson.github.com) of the site.